TrustInSoft/demos/boundary-testing/README.md

 ```
 **All boundary tests pass and structural coverage is 100%.**

-Boundary testing insufficiencies are multiple:
+The above shows that boundary testing has several limitations:
 - As exhaustive as this input list may be, we have a good chance to not select one set of inputs that could reveal the problem in the `calculate()` function
-- Even if luckily (accidentally) we chose one input set that can fail the test, this will be an isolated case and will not detect all possible combinations that can fail the test.
+- Even if luckily (accidentally) we chose one input vector that can fail the test, this will be an isolated case and will not guarantee
+that all possible combinations that can fail the test are found.
-- It would take 10000 x 10000 = 100 millions tests to test all the possible valid input values
+- It would take 10000 x 10000 = 100 millions tests to test all the possible valid input values.

 **Despite the boundary testing efforts, there is an undefined behavior (a division by zero) that was not detected by the tests.**

 ## Analyzing the above code with TrustInSoft

-In order to deterministically detect Undefined Behaviors (Division by Zero in our case) in the code under test,
+In order to deterministically and exhaustively detect Undefined Behaviors (Division by Zero in our case) in the code under test,
 we'll now use the TrustInSoft Analyzer with generalization of inputs.
 The test driver is modified as below (by the way see how generalization make things simple)
 ```c